bowtieworks/policy-translator/README.md

 command line: `python3 import-bowtie-policy-from-json.py -a bt0.jf-spacex-9998.bowtie.direct -f bt0.jf-spacex-9998.bowtie.direct-portable-export.json`

 ## Misc
-Slack justin if you have questions
+Reach out to support@bowtie.works if you have any questions or need any assistance.